-38Note that the Cragg and Donald (1993) F-statistic is no longer valid because it only works under the i.i.d. assumption.
-Since here I have four (more than three) endogenous variables, STATA does not report the critical values for the Kleibergen-Paap (2006) weak instruments test.
-In this case, Baum, Schatter, and Stillman (2007) suggest that one can safely adopt 10 as a critical value as initiated by Staiger and Stock (1997).
-Since all my Kleibergen-Paap (2006) F-statistics are one-order much higher than 10, it is safe to reject the null hypothesis of weak instruments in all estimates.
+37 Note that the Cragg and Donald (1993) F-statistic is no longer valid because it only works under the i.i.d. assumption.
+As here I have four (more than three) endogenous variables, STATA does not report the critical values for the Kleibergen-Paap (2006) weak instruments test.
+In this case, Baum et al. (2007) suggest that one can safely adopt 10 as a critical value as initiated by Staiger and Stock (1997).
+As all my Kleibergen-Paap (2006) F-statistics are one-order much higher than 10, it is safe to reject the null hypothesis of weak instruments in all estimates.

-39There are in fact four steps to my estimations: i) the selection Eq.
-(11); ii) the second-step Heckman equation used to obtain the predicted extent of processing; iii) the first-step of 2SLS where the predicted extent of processing is a regressor;
+38 There are in fact four steps to my estimation: the selection (11); the second-step Heckman equation used to obtain the predicted extent of processing; the first-step of 2SLS where the predicted extent of processing is a regressor; and the second-step of 2SLS estimates.
+Panel bootstrapping by randomly drawing firms is done in the last two steps.